kubernetes-sigs/lwkd/README.md

 # Last Week In Kubernetes Development

-This repository contains the .md files used to produce the weekly Kubernetes updates called "Last Week in Kubernetes Development", or LWKD.
+[The LWKD repository](https://github.com/lwkd/lwkd.github.io) contains the .md files used to produce the weekly Kubernetes updates called "Last Week in Kubernetes Development", or LWKD.
 Contributions by pull request are encouraged and accepted.

 ## Contributing